m-voit/concepts-of-programming-languages/README.md

 Master of Informatics course at Rosenheim Technical University of Applied Sciences.

+## Setup and requirements

+- Install Node.js version 12 or newer.

+## Running tests

+Open a terminal in the directory `./study-project/parser-js`.
+Then run one of the following npm scripts.

+- `npm install` to install the dependencies required for running the tests.
+- `npm run test` to execute the tests.
+- `npm run test:coverage` to get a test coverage report.

 ## Notes

-- To run a local go file use `Ctrl + F5` or open the debug menu and use "Start Without Debugging"
+- To run a local go file in Visual Studio code, use `Ctrl + F5` or open the debug menu and use "Start Without Debugging".

 ## Seminar paper